Jhalak Dikhhla Jaa: Format

 Although the show features mixed-sex couples, but the tenth season saw, for the first time, the participation of same-sex couple Dutee Chand and Raveena Choudhary (considering that Gaurav Gera in ninth season performed as fictional character-Chutki).

 Elimination

 The show airs its elimination on a Sunday in every season.
-Contestants who are in the danger zone go into the face-off round.
+The elimination procedure varied for number of seasons.
+The show adopted the following elimination methods: